hotsapi/hotsapi/README.md

 # Contributing

-Pull requests are very much appreciated, with community involvement we could get much more features in much shorter time.
-You can see the list of current tasks in [project](https://github.com/poma/hotsapi/projects/1) page, you can freely pick one from "backlog" or "high priority" columns and start working on it.
+Pull requests are very much appreciated.
+With community involvement we could get much more features in much shorter time.
+You can see the list of current tasks in [project](https://github.com/poma/hotsapi/projects/1) page.
+You can freely pick one from "backlog" or "high priority" columns and start working on it.